mundialis/geoserver-grass-raster-datastore/src/site/markdown/index.md

 ## Usage

+In GRASS GIS, data are stored in a simple hierarchical directory structure consisting of GRASS "database" (directory with projects), "location(s)" (projects) and "mapset(s)" (subprojects).
+A "location" is defined by its coordinate reference system (CRS).
+Each "location" can have many "mapsets" for managing different aspects of a project or project's subregions.
+When creating a new Location, GRASS GIS automatically creates a special Mapset called PERMANENT where the core data for the project can be stored.

+To access data, specific map files have to be specified:
-You can create a datastore pointing to a single raster by pointing the file to an appropriate entry in the GRASS `cellhd` directory.
-If you have a timeseries raster dataset, you can also point the file to the sqlite database containing the timeseries information (found in `tgis/sqlite.db` inside the mapset containing the timeseries).
+- Raster data: you can create a datastore pointing to a single raster map by pointing the file to the map name in the GRASS mapset `cellhd` subdirectory.

-In case of a timeseries raster dataset you may get multiple layers in case you have multiple timeseries stored in the database.
+- Raster time series: In this case, besides accessing the raster maps directly, you can also point the file to the SQLite database containing the time series information (found in `tgis/sqlite.db` inside the mapset containing the timeseries).
+Note: In case of a raster time series dataset you may get multiple layers in case you have multiple timeseries stored in the database.
 When publishing a layer, make sure to enable WMS-TIME-support by checking the box in the dimensions tab.

 ## Contact